day8/re-com/README.md

 ## Are You Sure You Want To Be Here?

 We are browser-tech neophytes, who've only spent a year with HTML5, javascript, ClojureScript, and reactive programming.
-We're actually displaced refugees from Flash/Flex and, before that, kingdoms like QT, MFC, Smalltalk and Interviews.
-As you can imagine, we've accumulated a phalanx of papercuts developing this library, and there's every chance we've made mistakes in both design and implementation.
+We're actually displaced refugees from Flash/Flex and, before that, a long time ago in a galaxy far, far away tech like QT, MFC, Smalltalk and Interviews.
+As you can imagine, we've accumulated a menagerie of papercuts developing this library, and there's every chance we've made mistakes in both design and implementation.

-For example, having the substrate of React and Reagent bestows great benefits, for sure, but it has also posed us some serious challenges for things like Popups.
+For example, having the substrate of React and Reagent imparts great benefits, for sure, but it has also posed us some serious challenges for things like Popups.
 Most javascript libs achieve popovers by adding absolutely positioned `<div>s` directly to the `<body>` element.
 But we couldn't do that - not if we wanted to stay true to the GIU-as-a-function-of-the-data paradigm fostered by ClojureScript and React/Reagent reactivity.
-We've come up with (ingenious!) solutions for things like Popovers, but because of our lack of experience, there might be better ways.
+We've come up with (ingenious? tortuous?) solutions for things like Popovers, but because of our lack of experience, there might be better ways.
 We're all ears.

-Despite our inexperience, re-com does seem to hang together fairly well, with only minor quirks.
-We're using re-com to build production systems, so we've shaken out most of the bugs.
-But it is still early days, and your alternative usage patterns might well find other, hidden  dragons.
+Despite our inexperience, re-com does hang together fairly well, with only minor quirks.
+We're using it to build production systems, so we've shaken out many bugs and molded a better API as we've gone.
+But it is still early days, and your alternative usage patterns might yet find other, hidden  dragons.

 ## No really, This Almost Certainly Isn't For You

 We made this library to build desktop-class apps which will run in chrome environments like [node-webkit](https://github.com/rogerwang/node-webkit) and [atom-shell](https://github.com/atom/atom-shell).
 So we have not taken testing further than chrome.

 In theory, re-com should work on any modern browser, but there'd probably be teething issues like correctly vendor-prefixing the CSS etc.

 Here's a big thing:  the entire layout side of this library plus a couple of the widgets rely on [Flexbox](http://css-tricks.com/snippets/css/a-guide-to-flexbox/) which [only works on modern browsers](http://caniuse.com/#feat=flexbox): Chrome, Firefox or IE11.

-So for the next, year or two, this library would be a poor fit if you're targeting the retail web, which is rife with flexbox-less wastelands like IE10 and IE9.
+So, for the next year or two, this library would be a poor fit if you're targeting the retail web, which is rife with flexbox-less wastelands like IE10 and IE9.

 I can also confirm that none of the components have been designed with mobile in mind, and that there's no attempt to handle media queries.
 Its just not that kind of widget library.